Saving & Spending Budgeting & Expenses

 Share your budget: Partners or families can create and share budgets under the YNAB Together feature.
 You can choose which budgets your partner sees and even which member has permission to edit or remove budgets or bank accounts.

-Continuing education: YNAB also has guides, live Q&As; and workshops, a blog, and YouTube videos with tips and instructions on making the most of the app.
+Continuing education: YNAB also has guides, live Q&As, workshops, a blog, and YouTube videos with tips and instructions on making the most of the app.
 You can learn about app-specific features and how-to's and find answers to general personal finance questions.

-YNAB says they have helped users save an average of $600 by their second month of using the method and app and around $6,000 their first year.
+YNAB says it helps users save an average of $600 by their second month of using the method and app and around $6,000 their first year.

-Although every person is different, one of the benefits of YNAB is that it does require you to be very hands-on with your money.
+Although every person is different, being hands-on with your money via YNAB could help you make better decisions.
 Ideally, you would use the app to check in on your budget categories before you hand over your debit card, making you more conscious of your spending.

-You can also use credit cards within YNAB if you prefer so you can accumulate rewards points or cash back.
+You can also use credit cards within YNAB if you prefer so you can earn credit card rewards.
 It automatically moves money from your budget to your credit card account payment category.

 For example, if you spend $30 at a grocery store on a credit card, YNAB will move $30 from your grocery category to your credit card payment category.
 When it’s time to make a credit card payment, you pay the amount in your credit card payment category, assuming your goal is not to accumulate more debt.